DouglasRichardReynolds/GAM-305/README.md

 ## Module Three QA and Testing Plan

 -Play test: Test assets as we develop them (Does it move?
 Does it have collision?
 Does it do its job?)
-  -Everyone tests the assets as they are creating them, following test checklist for guidance -asset testing up to 24 July with release on the 24th for alpha build - test from player's perspective, then try to break assets and look for edge scenarios
+  --Everyone tests the assets as they are creating them, following test checklist for guidance
+  --asset testing up to 24 July with release on the 24th for alpha build - test from player's perspective, then try to break assets and look for edge scenarios

 -Code release: Merge assets and test for compatibility